Accessibility

 - Auto-generated captions for video available via video player featured in hotspots.

-- Web-based experiences can be navigated with keyboard functions.
+- Web-based experiences can be navigated with keyboard functions (Keyboard navigation instructions below & within experiences).

 - Content warnings on web-based experiences that contain content that some may find upsetting or could cause harmful effects.
 Examples include: simulated traumatic events, needles, discussions of drug abuse, flashing lights, etc.